exakat/exakat/docs/src/FAQ.rst

 Here are a few steps you can try when running exakat on a very large project.

 * Update project/<name>/config.ini, and use ignore_dirs[] and include_dirs[] to exclude as much code as possible.
 Notably, frameworks, data in PHP files, tests, cache, translations, etc.
-* Set environnement variable $JAVA_OPTIONS to large quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';
+* Set environment variable $JAVA_OPTIONS to large quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';
 * Check that your installation is running with 'gsneo4j' and not 'tinkergraph', in config/exakat.ini.

 `Does exakat runs on Java 8?`_